 Regardless of the number of passengers in your vehicle, you can use Hawaii's high occupancy vehicle lanes if your electric car (EV) or plug-in electric vehicle (PEV) bears a special, Hawaii-issued EV license plate.
 For more on obtaining an HI license plate, consult our section on license plates and placards.
 To read more on high occupancy vehicle lane restrictions for EVs, refer to Hawaii Act 168.

 Parking Payment Exemptions for Plug-In Electric Vehicles

 As with the HOV lane exemption mentioned above, if your Hawaii-registered EV or PEV has a special electric vehicle license plate, you are exempt from parking fees charged by state or county authorities in Hawaii.
 This means free parking at parking meters.
 However, the exemption does not apply:

 - Beyond 2.5 hours of meter time (or beyond the maximum time allowed by the meter—whichever is longer).

-- To parking fees covering increments longer than one 24-hour day.
+- To parking fees covering increments longer than one day.
 This includes parking permits for weekly, monthly, and annual use.